Utaurora

-Utaurora is an extinct genus of opabiniid, which were bizarre stem-arthropods closely related to true arthropods and radiodonts; the type species is U. comosa.
+Utaurora is an extinct genus of opabiniid, which were stem-arthropods closely related to true arthropods and radiodonts; the type species is U. comosa.
 The animal's fossils come from the Cambrian of Utah.
-This genus is so far the only other known unquestionable opabiniid, with the other being Opabinia itself.
+This genus is the only other known unquestionable opabiniid, with the other being Opabinia itself.
 There are other animals like Myoscolex and Mieridduryn that could be opabiniids, but the classification of those two genera is still debated.

 History of study

 The holotype specimen of Utaurora comosa, KUMIP 314087, was collected from the Wheeler Formation in Utah.
 It was initially described as a specimen of Anomalocaris in 2008.
 In 2022, Pates et al. reinterpreted the specimen as an opabiniid and described it as a new genus and species.

 Etymology

 Utaurora is a portmanteau of Utah, in reference to where the specimen was found, and Aurora, the name of a Roman goddess.
 The reference to Aurora was chosen as she is a goddess of the dawn who turned her lover into an insect, and Utaurora is an early species close to the origin of arthropods.
 The species name is Latin for "hairy" or "leafy", and refers to the appearance of the animal, with a hairy-looking dorsal surface and leaf-like arrangement of caudal blades.